Wiele, Pomeranian Voivodeship: Sights and culture

-The museum of Zaborland lies here, displaying local folk art and contemporary Kashubian artistry.
+The museum of Zaborland lies here, displaying local folk art and contemporary Kruban artistry.
 The greatest attraction in the area is the Wiele Calvary with station chapels built in 1915.

 Kashubian Emigration to America

-During the Kashubian diaspora, many families from Wiele emigrated to the area of Winona, Minnesota in the United States, beginning in the late 1850s.
-The most famous of Winona's immigrants from Wiele was Hieronim Derdowski, famed Kashubian poet and, after emigration to the United States, editor of the Winona Polish-language newspaper Wiarus.
+Beginning in the late 1850s, many families from Wiele emigrated to the area of Winona, Minnesota in the United States.
+The most famous of Winona's immigrants from Wiele was Hieronim Derdowski, famed Kashubian poet and, after emigration to the US, editor of the Winona Polish-language newspaper Wiarus.
 Many also travelled to Wilno, Ontario, Canada and the Brudenell Township.